Form 3922: How to Report Your ESPP Stock Sale Correctly

 Employee Stock Purchase Plans

-Employee Stock Purchase Plans (ESPPs) let employees buy company stock through payroll deductions, often below the fair market value.
-These programs combine affordability with long-term growth potential, making them a popular workplace benefit.
-Properly managing ESPP transactions requires understanding both the investment perks and tax obligations.
+ESPP allows employees to buy company stock through payroll deductions, (below the fair market value).
+These programs are affordable and have long-term growth potential, making them a popular workplace benefit.

-Every ESPP transaction document contains specific fields that determine tax outcomes.
-The exercise price (what you paid per share) and the transfer date (when shares were acquired) establish your cost basis.
-These numbers are compared to the stock’s fair market value (FMV) at purchase to identify taxable income.
+All the ESPP transaction document contains specific details.
+The exercise price (what you paid per share) and the transfer date (when shares were acquired).
+We compare these numbers to the stock’s fair market value (FMV) at purchase to identify taxable income.

-Selling ESPP shares triggers tax obligations that depend on two factors: the discount you received and how long you held the stock.
+Tax implication when Selling ESPP shares depend on two factors: the discount you received and how long you held the stock.
 Understanding these rules helps employees minimize their tax burden while staying compliant.

 Calculating Capital Gains